preloader

 7

-Exceeding the time limit at any of the points mentioned in point 6 above results in the disqualification of the competitor.
-In such a case, the competitor must hand over their race number to the judge at that point and cease further participation in the race.
+Exceeding the time limit at any of the above-mentioned points will result in disqualification.
+In such a case, the participant must return their race number to the judge at the nearest checkpoint and cease further participation in the competition.

 8

-The organizer does not provide transportation to the start as part of the registration package.
-Detailed information can be found in the “Runner’s Zone – Transportation and Parking” section.
+The organizer does not provide transport to the start of the race as part of the entry fee.

 arrow